KwameGilbert/Python_Patchmaker/readme.md

 ## Usage

-- Follow the on-screen prompts to input the patchwork size and colors.
+1. Follow the on-screen prompts to input the patchwork size and colors.
-- Input your student number when prompted.
+2. Input your student number when prompted.
-- Interact with the patchwork using both mouse clicks and keyboard inputs.
+3. Interact with the patchwork using both mouse clicks and keyboard inputs.

 ## Features

-- Patchwork generation based on user input and student number.
+- **Patchwork Generation:** Based on user input and student number.
-- Selection and editing modes for user interaction.
+- **Selection and Editing Modes:** For user interaction.
-- Mouse and keyboard input handling.
+- **Mouse and Keyboard Input Handling:** Allows for a dynamic experience.
-- Visual representation with graphics.
+- **Visual Representation:** Utilizes the Zelle's Graphics package.

 ## Additional Challenge Feature